School Survival

 What Are DNS Servers?

-Imagine you want to locate a friend's home, but you only know their identity, not their address.
-You’d probably ask someone who is aware of where they live, right?
+Imagine you need to find a friend's house, but you only know their name, not their address.
+You’d probably consult someone who knows where they reside, right?

-In the internet world, DNS servers (Domain Name System servers) are like those helpful people.
-When you enter a website's name (like www.example.com) into your browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can recognize and use to access the website.
+In the online world, DNS servers (Domain Name System servers) are similar to those knowledgeable friends.
+When you type a website's name (like www.example.com) into your web browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can recognize and employ to access Google on iOS.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, some websites might be blocked by your internet service provider or your school.
-They do this by forcing your DNS queries (requests to access a website) go through servers that either block or redirect them.
+Sometimes, certain websites might be blocked by your ISP or your school.
+They do this by forcing your DNS queries (requests to find a website) go through servers that either send them.

-1. Different DNS Servers: By switching to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these blocks.
-These other servers might not have the same restrictions or might not block the website you want to visit.
+1. Different DNS Servers: By switching to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
+These other servers might not have the same restrictions or might not block the website you wish to visit.

-2. Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can help you get around the restrictions put in place by your school.
+2. Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can help you get around the restrictions imposed by your school.

-You can find many complimentary DNS providers.
-These instructions demonstrate how to use OpenDNS, however you can swap the IP addresses using alternative options if you would like to.
+There exist many free DNS providers.
+The following steps demonstrate how to use OpenDNS, though you may swap the IP addresses for other providers if you prefer.

 There is a big list of DNS servers here: https://public-dns.info/